-- Not wearing the seatbelt.
+- Not wearing a seatbelt.
 Falling out of the cab can put both the equipment, the operator, and others around the machine in danger.
 Always wear a seatbelt.

 - A falling load.
 When lifting or moving materials, be aware of others around the bucket.
 Falling dirt, debris, or material can strike and injure another worker.

-Putting safety first and taking time to follow procedures will help ensure that all workers go home safe at the end of the day.
+Putting safety first and taking time to follow procedures will help ensure that all workers go home safely at the end of the day.

 Practices for the Safe Operation of Backhoes

 - Never operate the equipment without having the stabilizers down

 - Never exceed the maximum operating weight of the machine

 - When moving loads, travel with loads low and close to the ground

 - Be mindful of visibility when moving loads or material